oconnor0/BeaconRoad/CoreRules.md

         * You may expend your **special armor** to **push yourself** when making melee attacks.
 When you do, you gain all benefits of **pushing yourself**.

             * *When you use this ability, tick one special armor box on your character sheet.
-If you use this ability to push yourself, you get all of the benefits (advantage, additional effect die, act when dazed or stunned), but you don't take stress.
+If you use this ability to push yourself, you get all of the benefits (advantage, additional effect die, act when slowed or stunned), but you don't take stress.
 Your special armor is restored at the beginning of downtime.*

     * **Mule.**